OpenShot/libopenshot/doc/HW-ACCEL.md

 If the computer has multiple graphics cards installed, you can choose which should be used by libopenshot.
 Also, you can optionally use one card for decoding and the other for encoding (if both cards support acceleration).
+This is currently only supported on Linux, due to the device name FFmpeg expects (i.e. **/dev/dri/render128**).
+Contributions welcome if anyone can determine what string format to pass for Windows and Mac.

 ## Help Us Improve Hardware Support

 This information might be wrong, and we would love to continue improving our support for hardware acceleration in OpenShot.
-Please help us update this document if you find an error or discover some new information.
+Please help us update this document if you find an error or discover new and/or useful information.

-**Desperately Needed:** The manual at: https://www.tal.org/tutorials/ffmpeg_nvidia_encode works pretty well.
-I could compile and install a version of ffmpeg 4.1.3 on Mint 19.1 that supports the GPU on nVidia cards.
+**FFmpeg 4 + nVidia** The manual at: https://www.tal.org/tutorials/ffmpeg_nvidia_encode
+works pretty well.
+We could compile and install a version of FFmpeg 4.1.3 on Mint 19.1 that supports the GPU on nVidia cards.
 A version of openshot with hardware support using these libraries could use the nVidia GPU.
-(A way to compile ffmpeg 4.0 and up with working nVidia hardware acceleration support on Ubuntu Linux!)

-**BUG:** Hardware supported decoding still has a bug.
-The speed gains with decoding are by far not as great as with encoding.
-In case hardware accelerated decoding does not work disable it.
-Hardware acceleration might also break because of graphics drivers that have bugs.
+**BUG:** Hardware supported decoding still has some bugs (as you can see from the chart above).
+Also, the speed gains with decoding are not as great as with encoding.
+Currently, if hardware decoding fails, there is no fallback (you either get green frames or an "invalid file" error in OpenShot).
+This needs to be improved to successfully fall-back to software decoding.

+**Needed:**
-**Needed:** A way to get the options and limits of the GPU, like supported codecs and the supported dimensions (width and height).
+  * A way to get options and limits of the GPU, such as supported dimensions (width and height).
+  *  A way to list the actual Graphic Cards available to FFmpeg (for the user to choose which card for decoding and encoding, as opposed to "Graphics Card X")

-**Further improvement:** Right now the frame can be decoded on the GPU but the frame is then copied to CPU memory.
-Before encoding the frame is then copied to GPU memory for encoding.
-That is necessary because the modifications are done by the CPU.
-Using the GPU for that too will make it possible to do away with these two copies.
+**Further improvement:** Right now the frame can be decoded on the GPU, but the frame is then copied to CPU memory for modifications.
+It is then copied back to GPU memory for encoding.
+Using the GPU for both decoding and modifications will make it possible to do away with these two copies.
 A possible solution would be to use Vulkan compute which would be available on Linux and Windows natively and on MacOS via MoltenVK.

 ## Credit

-A big thanks to Peter M (https://github.com/eisneinechse) for all his work on integrating hardware accelleration into libopenshot!
+A big thanks to Peter M (https://github.com/eisneinechse) for all his work on integrating hardware acceleration into libopenshot!
 The community thanks you for this major contribution!